Protected Architectural Heritage

-On the inaugural Historic Building Conservation (FdSc) Foundation of Science Degree, (Distinction) two years full time at Kingston University, Specialist course recognised by the RICS The Royal Institution of Chartered Surveyors, and its pathway to the Assessment of Professional Competence (APC) and Full membership of the RICS.
+Historic Building Conservation (FdSc) (Distinctions in all units) Kingston University sept 2008 recognised by the RICS The Royal Institution of Chartered Surveyors, AssocRICS and Assessment of Professional Competence (APC) and Full membership of the RICS.

 Kenwood House